 December 23 – King Alice, Matthew Cordell

 Winner of the 2017 Caldecott Medal, Matthew Cordell returns with a fantastic new book about kids’ unswerving determination to fill their days with adventure.
 If your kids ever started the day by requesting super-sparkly strawberry muffins, you will know exactly what the father in the story is dealing with!

 We laughed on every page from the hilarious illustrations as well as the recognition of ourselves in the story.
 Yep, we have spent many a day moving from one energetic play idea to another, with only mealtimes to break up the unbridled enthusiasm, while the house slowly descended into total disarray.

 Only a parent is capable of capturing those adorable minute details of a kid’s day at home with parents.
 One other thing we especially liked about the book is Alice’s homemade book.
 It often inspires my kids to go and make their own books!

 December 24 – The Nightmare Before Christmas, Tim Burton (Christmas Eve)

 This is not your typical cozy Christmas love story.
-Here, Santa Claus is kidnapped, children are receiving nightmare-inducing gifts, and bullets fly through the night sky.
-If you are still looking for something more traditional, check out The Metropolitan Museum of Art’s ‘Twas the Night Before Christmas and other Seasonal Favorites and Brenda Seabrooke’s ‘Twas the Day before Christmas: the Story of Clement Clarke Moore’s Beloved Poem.
+Here, Santa Claus is kidnapped, children receive nightmare-inducing gifts, and bullets fly through the night sky.
+If you are still looking for something more traditional, check out The Metropolitan Museum of Art’s ‘Twas the Night Before Christmas and Other Seasonal Favorites and Brenda Seabrooke’s ‘Twas the Day before Christmas: the Story of Clement Clarke Moore’s Beloved Poem.